Develop data-driven hypotheses for new A/B tests

 8) A/B testing – Case Studies

-12 case studies describing how top tech companies design their A/B tests. it focuses on the most common issues tech companies face, like how to test in social networks or marketplaces, how to estimate long term effects, when A/B tests fail, etc.
+12 case studies describing how top tech companies design their A/B tests.
+They focus on the most common issues tech companies face, like how to test in social networks or marketplaces, how to estimate long term effects, when A/B tests fail, etc.